Free plans on how to make wooden puzzles using only basic woodworking tools.

 How would I make this puzzle?
 Cutting stock into 27 small squares and gluing them back together would be one option.
 Another way to do it is to count how many squares make up a length in any direction.

 The next step to make wooden puzzles is to mark out the pieces to cut.
 I recommend using a marking knife because you want to be as accurate as possible.
 The image below shows the pieces cut to length:

 Chamfer all the edges with 120 grit sandpaper.
 The pieces have to be glued to the pattern shown in the picture.

-Now the problem is that the glue makes it almost impossible to clamp the pieces together without them sliding all over the place.
+The glue makes it almost impossible to clamp the pieces together without them sliding all over the place.
 So, what I do is apply a very small amount of glue to each surface and leave it to become touch dry.
 Then, all it needs is a small drop of glue on one surface and clamp them using only minimal pressure.

 To make wooden puzzles, you can use any number clamping methods, here is a picture of a few that I have used - gaffer tape, elastic bands, weights, spring clamps and g-clamps.

 Now that you have made the puzzle, you are going to drive yourself crazy trying to put it together.

 This is a Sketchup model of a large soma cube.
 Each cube is 600mm square, so that means it would stand 1.8m tall.

 A collection Soma Cube figures at a click.
 Add your own unique figure.